aitorcf/PointGroupNRG/doc/Manual.md

 The optional input parameters are:

-* `distributed::Bool=false`: Whether to perform the
-diagonalization at each NRG step in parallel (`distributed=true`) or not (`distributed=false`).
-Parallelization is implemented using the `@distributed` macro provided by the `Distributed` package.
-As of now, serial calculations have been found to be faster for every test performed and therefore it has not been extensively used or tested.
-It is adivised to leave it to its default value `distributed=false`.
 * `z::Float64=0.0`<a name="z"></a>:
 Value of the twisting parameter $z$ used for averaging over various discretization grids in order to improve smoothness